manideep2510/jet-k8s/README.md

 - [ ] Add support for other accelerator types such as AMDs and TPUs.
 - [ ] Disentangle from KAI-scheduler to support other similar schedulers or vanilla k8s scheduler.
 - [ ] Ability to submit jobs with parallism and gang scheduling for usecases such as multi-node training jobs.
+- [ ] Add support for job dependencies and chaining.
+- [ ] Add TUI support for port forwarding.
+- [ ] Add TUI support to change namespaces and contexts.